microsoft/ADBench/docs/Architecture.md

 - some of the variables listed in the [methodology](Methodology.md)

 _Benchmark runners_ output 3 files into the folder specified by the _global runner_.
 These files are
-- `<name of the input>_times_<name of the testing module>.txt` - tab-separated timings for the computation of the objective function and the derivative
+- `<name of the input>_times_<name of the testing module>.txt` - new line-separated timings for the computation of the objective function and the derivative.
-- `<name of the input>_F_<name of the testing module>.txt` - tab-separated values of the objective function computed by the module
+- `<name of the input>_F_<name of the testing module>.txt` - new line-separated values of the objective function computed by the module.
-- `<name of the input>_J_<name of the testing module>.txt` - tab-separated values of the derivative computed by the module
+- `<name of the input>_J_<name of the testing module>.txt` - values of the derivative computed by the module.
+Exact format is specific to the objective function.
+See [FileFormat](./FileFormat.md) for details.

 ### Global Runner